lmanul/424/index.md

-theretofore acquired by the Board of Managers, or its designee, on behalf of all Unit Owners, or the proceeds of the sale or lease thereof, if any; (iii) the interest of such Unit Owner in any other assets of the Condominium; as defined in the Declara- tion, (hereinafter collectively called the “*Appurtenant Inter- est"), or a bona fide offer for a lease of his Unit; (here- inafter called an “Outside Offer"), which he intends to accept, shall give notice by certified or registered mail to the Board of Managers of such offer and of such intention, the name and address of the proposed purchaser or lessee, the terms of the
+theretofore acquired by the Board of Managers, or its designee, on behalf of all Unit Owners, or the proceeds of the sale or lease thereof, if any; (iii) the interest of such Unit Owner in any other assets of the Condominium; as defined in the Declaration, (hereinafter collectively called the “*Appurtenant Inter est"), or a bona fide offer for a lease of his Unit; (hereinafter called an “Outside Offer"), which he intends to accept, shall give notice by certified or registered mail to the Board of Managers of such offer and of such intention, the name and address of the proposed purchaser or lessee, the terms of the